-The Group defines risk appetite as 'the amount, type and tenor of risk that our organisation is prepared to seek, accept or tolerate'.
+The Group defines risk appetite as 'the amount, type and tenor of risk that our organisation is prepared to seek, accept or tolerate' in pursuit of its financial and strategic objectives.

 The approved risk appetite is embedded within principles, policies, authorities and limits across the Group.
 The Group optimises performance by allowing business units to operate within approved risk appetite and limits.
 The Group's risk appetite will continue to evolve to reflect external market developments and the composition of the Group.